YXNTU/EHRStruct/README.md

 }
 ```

-## License
+## 🔑 License
-EHRStruct is released under the MIT License.
-Our codes must only be used for the purpose of research.
+EHRStruct is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+Commercial use is prohibited without a separate license agreement with the authors.